A Guide To Using Hashtags On Instagram For Small Businesses

 The answer is both but with caution to lean more towards relevance than over-popularity.
 Mix up broad hashtags such as #mondaymotivation as well as those specific to your niche.
 If a hashtag is hugely popular, your post will disappear under the weight of the 1m other posts coming in that day!

-Use Hashtagify to find other hashtags similar to those you already use and keep tabs on what’s trending, or what your competitors use.
-Don’t forget geographical tags too if your small business is location-specific
+Use Hashtagify or Ingramer to find other hashtags similar to those you already use and keep tabs on what’s trending, or what your competitors use.
+Don’t forget geographical tags too if your small business is location-specific.

 Tips and tricks for your hashtag strategy